Datchinamurthy Kataiah: Subsequent legal developments

-Death warrant and opposition
+First execution notice and opposition

 Scheduling of execution and criticisms

 On 22 April 2022, Datchinamurthy's execution was scheduled to take place a week later on 29 April 2022.
 M. Ravi, who represented Datchinamurthy, called this a "contempt of court" as Datchinamurthy's execution was scheduled to take place a month before his next legal application against the Attorney General can be heard, since the date of hearing was on 20 May 2022.
-The scheduling of Datchinamurthy's execution attracted criticisms from the rights activists and Malaysian rights lawyer N. Surendran, especially since at the same time, another Malaysian drug trafficker Nagaenthran K. Dharmalingam was pending to be executed on 27 April 2022 despite the allegations that he is intellectually disabled (a fact proven wrong by the psychiatrists and courts of Singapore).
+The scheduling of Datchinamurthy's execution attracted criticisms from human rights activists and Malaysian rights lawyer N. Surendran, especially since at the same time, another Malaysian drug trafficker Nagaenthran K. Dharmalingam was pending to be executed on 27 April 2022 despite the allegations that he was intellectually disabled (a fact proven wrong by the psychiatrists and courts of Singapore).
 There were also pleas for mercy on both Nagaenthran and Datchinamurthy for their lives to be spared.

-On 25 April 2022, the United Nations Human Rights Office issued an official statement, in which they opposed to the executions of both Nagaenthran and Datchinamurthy due to their fears that the Singapore government may conduct more executions in the near future with the increasing phenomenon of death warrants issued for drug convicts on death row, and they urged Singapore to reconsider their drug laws and use of the death penalty in the city state.
+On 25 April 2022, the United Nations Human Rights Office issued an official statement, in which they opposed the executions of both Nagaenthran and Datchinamurthy due to their fears that the Singapore government may conduct more executions in the near future, with the increasing phenomenon of death warrants issued for drug convicts on death row.
+Furthermore, they urged Singapore to reconsider their drug laws and use of the death penalty in the city state.
 On the same day of the UN's statement, a candlelight vigil was held on behalf of Datchinamurthy and Nagaenthran to show opposition to their upcoming executions.
 According to Datchinamurthy's sister Sathirani, she said she was very shocked at the prospect that her brother would be executed despite his role as a courier and her brother felt that his punishment was unfair for him.
 She and the rest of her family members were present at the vigil held for Datchinamurthy but unable to attend since foreigners were prohibited from taking part in any protests in Singapore.